Vision & Mission

 In 2012, Bobbi-Rhea left the school board to begin homeschooling her own son.
 It was then that she felt a renewed calling to once again work with children and youth in the inner-city.
-Bobbi-Rhea is a unique go-getter with a deep dependence on God.
+Appropriately nicknamed "Hummingbird", Bobbi-Rhea is a unique go-getter.
 You will find Bobbi-Rhea smiling when she is cooking in her kitchen, feasting with family and friends, hosting a gathering for someone she loves, or reaching out to support children and families who need some extra love.

 Director of Care / Co-Founder

 Favian is wife to Ben and a mother of three.
-She has a bachelor’s degree in psychology, a certificate in law and justice from Laurentian University, and a family counseling certificate from the Justice Institute.
+She has a bachelor’s degree in psychology, a certificate in law and justice from Laurentian University, and a family counselling certificate from the Justice Institute.
 She worked with youth and families in Surrey in Social Services for 12 years and has also volunteered in numerous places in our community, including and adult learning centre and the RCMP’s Restorative Justice Program.

-Favian is passionate about seeing people transformed by Jesus and is committed to being part of building and supporting our community, even in the midst of chaos.
+Favian is passionate about seeing people transformed and is committed to being part of building and supporting our community.
 Favian is compelled to love, especially those who are in need of a friend; she will be the first person to welcome a stranger and she encourages everyone she encounters.
 She has an incredible ability to build relationships with anyone, even those on the margins.
 She is bold, compassionate, and exudes an exceptional love for Jesus, people, and her city!

 Gemma Stobbe – Operations Manager